UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

 ### Contributors: \n Victoria Sneddon, Andrew Polk, Ivy Tran, Brandon Tran, Ari Gilmore, Danielle Rabinson, Jake Hickey

 ## Abstract
 We want to be able to predict the rating of a movie before it is released.
+We want to be able to input a movie or upcoming movie title and output the predicted movie rating.

 # Table of Contents
 * [Week 3](#weekthree)